Family & Consumer Economics

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Consumer Economics, too.
-About 2.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Consumer Economics.
+About 2.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea